rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--interop`/`--no-interop`<br>
 Default: `true`

-Whether or not to add an 'interop block'.
+Whether to add an 'interop block'.
 By default (`interop: true`), for safety's sake, Rollup will assign any external dependencies' `default` exports to a separate variable if it is necessary to distinguish between default and named exports.
 This generally only applies if your external dependencies were transpiled (for example with Babel) – if you are sure you do not need it, you can save a few bytes with `interop: false`.

 #### output.intro/output.outro
 Type: `string | (() => string | Promise<string>)`<br>